 Is StoryBlocks a scam?

-This question came up a lot when I looked into signing up with the site, the simple answer is no, StoryBlocks isn’t a scam.
-I’ve been using them for months without any problems, once I’d signed up I had access to their library of stock video and templates.
+This question came up a lot when I looked into signing up with the site, it’s one of the reasons I wanted to write a Storyblocks review.
+I’ve been using them for over a year without any problems, and can confirm StoryBlocks is not a scam, once I’d signed up I had access to their library of stock video and templates.

 The files you download and use are licensed for commercial projects, which includes YouTube videos if you have adverts running.
 If you end your subscription you don’t need to worry about videos files you’ve made, they’re still fine to be monitised and don’t breach copyright.